ccamdenprogrammer/DeepFoil/README.md

-# DeepFoil - AI-Powered Airfoil Design System
+# DeepFoil - Airfoil Design System

 Deep learning system for generating novel airfoil geometries using a deterministic autoencoder with interpretable latent space.